zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

 Estimated Lab Time: 5 minutes

 ### About Extracts, Paths, and Replicats
 An Extract is a process that extracts, or captures, data from a source database.
-A Receiver Path is a target initiated configuration that uses the Receiver Server.
+A Receiver Path is a target-initiated configuration that uses the Receiver Server.
 A Replicat is a process that delivers data to the target.

 ### Objectives

 In this lab, you will:
 * Add and run an Extract process to capture data to send to Oracle GoldenGate
 * Add and run a Receiver Server Path to pull the trail file down to Oracle GoldenGate
-* Add and run a Replicate process to consume the trail file sent from OCI GoldenGate
+* Add and run a Replicat process to consume the trail file sent from OCI GoldenGate

 ### Prerequisites

 This lab assumes that you completed all preceding labs.
 For the purposes of this lab, the source database used in this lab is Oracle Autonomous Transaction Processing and the target database is Oracle Autonomous Data Warehouse.

-## **STEP 1:** Add and Run an Extract in Oracle GoldenGate
+## **STEP 1:** Add and Run an Extract in OCI GoldenGate

 This Extract process captures data from the source database to send to Oracle GoldenGate.